by C. Wilson, J.R. Feucht and Susan Carter*(3/19)

-Bluegrass turf can be reduced to areas near the house or that get high use.
-In outlying areas, use more drought-resistant grasses or even meadow mixes containing wildflowers, particularly if your property is large.
+Reduce bluegrass turf to areas near the house or that of high use.
+If appropriate, try using more drought-resistant grasses or even meadow mixes containing wildflowers.
 Refer to 7.232, Xeriscaping: Turf and Ornamental Grasses, for suggested alternatives to bluegrass.

 Proper soil preparation is the key to successful water conservation.
 If the soil is very sandy, water and valuable nutrients will be lost due to leaching below the root zone.
 If your soil is heavy clay, common in this area, you will lose water through runoff.

-A good soil, one that supports healthy plant life and conserves moisture, has a balance of rather coarse soil clusters (aggregates), sand and pore spaces.
-The “ideal” soil has as much as 50 percent by volume pore space, with the soil itself consisting of a good balance of sand, silt and clay.
+A good soil is one that supports healthy plant life, conserves moisture and has a balance of soil clusters (aggregates) and pore spaces.
+The “ideal” soil has as much as 50 percent by volume pore space, with the soil itself consisting of a good balance of sand, silt and clay creating a loam soil.

 A major problem with heavy soils is that clay tends to dominate the soil complex.
 Clay is composed of microscopic crystals arranged in flat plates.
 When a soil has a high number of these crystals, they act much like a glue, cementing the particles of sand and silt together and resulting in a compact, almost airless soil.

-Such soils usually repel surface water, resulting in runoff.
-What water does get into these soils is held so tightly by the clay itself that plants cannot use it.
+Such soils often repel surface water (hydrophobic soil), resulting in runoff.
+When water does get into these soils, it is held so tightly by the clay that it is not available to the plants.
 Plants in a clay soil, even though it is moist, often wilt from lack of moisture.
 Plant roots also need air to thrive.
-In clay soils, air spaces are small and may be filled with water, so plant roots often suffer from oxygen starvation.
+In clay soils, air spaces are small and fill with water, so plant roots often suffer from oxygen starvation.

 In very sandy soils, the opposite is true.
-Sandy soils have very large pore spaces.
-Because the particles are large, there is little surface area to hold the water, so sandy soils tend to lose water rapidly.
+Sandy soils have very large particles creating large pore spaces.
+Because the particles are large, there is little surface area to hold the water, so they tend to lose water rapidly.

-A good soil is not made in just one year.
+Creating a good soil takes more than a year.
 Add organic matter annually to garden areas.
-In areas to be sodded or seeded, add organic amendments as a one-time procedure.
-Take advantage of this one time before seeding or sodding by doing a thorough, complete job.
+In areas to be sodded or seeded, add organic amendments as a onetime procedure.
+Since this is your one chance to add a good amendment thoroughly 6-8” deep.
+See: CMG Garden Note #241: Soil Amendment.
 This encourages deep roots that tap the water stored in the soil and reduces the need for wasteful, frequent water applications.

 Proper irrigation practices can lead to a 30 to 80 percent water savings around the home grounds.
-If a sprinkler system is already installed, check it for overall coverage.
-If areas are not properly covered or water is falling on driveways and patios, adjust the system.
-This may mean replacing heads, adding more heads, or changing heads to do a more efficient job.
+Check existing sprinkler systems for overall coverage.
+See Lawn Irrigation Self Audit (LISA) website.
+If areas are not properly covered or water is falling on hardscapes, adjust the system.
+This may mean replacing heads, adding more heads, or adjusting to do a more efficient job.

 With the system on, observe places that are receiving water where it is not needed.
-Overlaps onto paved areas or into shrub borders may result in considerable water waste.
-Overwatering trees and shrubs may lead to other problems.
+Overlaps onto paved areas or into shrub borders may result in much water waste.
+Overwatering trees and shrubs may lead to other plant health issues and other problems.

 Irrigate turf areas differently than shrub borders and flower beds.
 North and east exposures need less frequent watering than south and west exposures.
 Apply water to slopes more slowly than to flat surfaces.
+Ideally, these are different irrigation zones (Hydrozones).
 Examine these closely and correct inefficiencies in irrigation system design.

 If you do not have a sprinkler system and are just beginning to install a landscape, you can avoid the pitfalls of poorly designed and installed systems.
 Have a professional irrigation company do the job correctly.
-Make sure the system is designed to fit the landscape and the water needs of the plants and that it is zoned to reduce unnecessary applications of water.
-Coordinate the landscape design itself, selection of plants and the irrigation system to result in a sensible water-saving scheme.
+Make sure the system is designed to fit the landscape, the water needs of the plants, and is zoned to reduce unnecessary applications of water.
+Coordinate the landscape design to select plants that have similar cultural requirements and match the irrigation system to those needs, resulting in a sensible water-saving scheme.